 Due to the CRA’s structure, it is seldom successful.
 Two significant hurdles limit its use.
 First, presidents are highly unlikely to sign a disapproval resolution of a rule their administration issued.
 Second, Congress must typically be under the full control of the party opposite the administration that issued the rule.
 Successful resolutions, as a result of these two hurdles, typically only occur when the White House changes hands to a different party and the incoming president’s party controls Congress.

 Republicans used the CRA in 2017 to repeal many Obama Administration rules by taking advantage of the CRA’s lookback provision, which allows a new Congress to consider CRA resolutions on rules issued in the last 60 session days of the previous Congress.
 Resolutions introduced on these rules also fall under the category of rules subject to the CRA’s expediting procedures, which allow resolutions to pass on a simple majority rather than the supermajority required to overcome a Senate filibuster.
 The period for using these expedited procedures on rules subject to the lookback period, however, expired on May 27, 2021.

-With Democrats now in full control of Congress and the White House, 16 resolutions of disapproval have been introduced.
-Four of these were introduced under the lookback provision, the window for the use of which closed in early April such that no new resolutions can be introduced under that provision.
+With Democrats now in full control of Congress and the White House, 20 resolutions of disapproval have been introduced.
+Five of these were introduced under the lookback provision, the window for the use of which closed in early April 2021 such that no new resolutions can be introduced under that provision.
 The section below explains the rules for which resolutions have been introduced and will be updated as resolutions move through Congress or as more resolutions are introduced.

 RULES SUBJECT TO THE LOOKBACK PROVISION